[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 In a confusing and highly volatile regional context, Tiraspol's elites find themselves in a dilemma.
 Although group interests prevail, the abandonment of geopolitical calculations can have serious consequences for the political and economic elites of the Transnistrian region.
 They risk being subjected to "Prigozhin" type scenarios if they try to fool Moscow.
 At the same time, there is a high probability that if they make concessions in the dialogue with Chisinau, including in the dimension of future reintegration negotiations, Western actors will be able to treat them leniently, guaranteeing immunity, including impunity.
 These two lines of thought determine the dilemma faced by those who de facto control the political processes in the Transnistria region.

 On the one hand, it is understood that Ukraine is determined to support Moldova in the reintegration process.
 This was already pointed out by Zelenskiy on the sidelines of the European Political Community summit in June 2023.
 For now, Kyiv is guided by its own critical priorities aimed at restoring control over its territories, including the Crimean peninsula, annexed by Russia in 2014.
 Non-resolution of the Transnistrian conflict is a threat to the national security of Moldova and Ukraine.
-Therefore, both sides are interested in eliminating the Russian military-political presence in the Transnistrian region, preferably immediately after the end of the war and if Ukraine wins.
-The duration and effectiveness of the Ukrainian counter-offensive depends to a large extent on access to Western munitions.
+Therefore both sides are interested in eliminating the Russian military-political presence in the Transnistrian region, preferably immediately after the end of the war and if Ukraine wins.
+The duration and effectiveness of the Ukrainian counteroffensive depends to a large extent on access to Western munitions.
 In this regard, there is valid concern about the risk of a “forced peace” being imposed on Ukraine if the Republican candidate wins the 2024 US presidential election.
-In such a case, Russia could demand concessions related to the restoration of the transit of Russian military units through Ukraine, made possible under the 1998 deal that was canceled in 2015, to bring the Transnistrian region out of its current isolation.
+In such a case, Russia could demand concessions related to the restoration of the transit of Russian military units through Ukraine, made possible under the 1998 deal that was cancelled in 2015, to bring the Transnistrian region out of its current isolation.
 This would at least partially restore Tiraspol's weight in the negotiations in the "1+1" and "5+2" formats.
-Thus, the situation in the breakaway region could return to the status quo prior to the all-out Russian aggression against Ukraine.
+Thus the situation in the breakaway region could return to the status quo prior to the all-out Russian aggression against Ukraine.
 Although the above conditions are not ideal for the separatist elites, they would provide a more convenient manoeuvring ground in relation to the constitutional authorities in Chisinau.

 On the other hand, within two years, Tiraspol's energy advantage in negotiations with the constitutional authorities will lose weight significantly as a result of the deepening of Moldova's energy interconnection with Romania.
 The high-voltage line that will connect Chisinau with the Isaccea-Vulcăneşti interconnection, which is scheduled to come into operation in 2025, will supply electricity directly to the capital of Moldova, bypassing the transmission networks that cross the region of Transnistria.
 In addition, this interconnection will reduce the risks related to Russian attacks on the Ukrainian energy infrastructure.
 Also, the electricity received from the EU will be able to reach the territory controlled by the constitutional authorities of Moldova without risking disruptions from Tiraspol.
 Moldova may still be interested in buying cheaper electricity from the Transnistrian region, produced from Russian natural gas for which it does not pay.
 But given the alternative of importing energy from Romania, Chisinau can impose strict rules of the game on the energy market, asking Tiraspol to pay for the Russian gas used.
 In this way, it will be possible to reduce the debt for Russian gas, which is in the balance of Moldova-Gaz, 50% controlled by Gazprom, and which reached about $10bn, after an increase of 2.6 times in 2022.
 Furthermore, with the loss of revenue from unpaid Russian gas-fired energy production, the region's elites may be forced to partially and gradually reintegrate the region's economy into the legal fold of Moldova.
 The likelihood of such events is high, especially if Russia fails to force its style of peace upon Ukraine.
 In this case, the elites of the Transnistria region will have to adapt to the business legalisation process with the rest of Moldova.
 Otherwise, they will have to start a confrontation which, due to the weakening of Russia, could turn out to be in vain.
 Given its military and operational capabilities, Ukraine will not hesitate to react to any military risk coming from the breakaway region, with dire consequences for the latter.